 POEMS ON RIVER BOULDERS CELEBRATE THE TAYLOR RIVER

 The Taylor River Writers’ Walk was initiated in 2010 by Springlands Primary School.

 A student’s poem about the river was engraved on a plaque and mounted on a riverside boulder.
 This was the beginning of the Writers’ Walk, which has been added to each year since with poems from other Marlborough schools.
-The sixth and seventh poems were unveiled in 2015, and an eighth poem in December 2016 and a ninth poem in September 2017.
+The sixth and seventh poems were unveiled in 2015, an eighth poem in December 2016 and a ninth poem in September 2017.

 The poems, all written by local school students, celebrate the importance of the Taylor River and help raise awareness of environmental values.

 Funding for the walk comes from the Marlborough District Council and Monumental Mason Geoffrey T. Sowman, who donates and engraves the granite plaques.

 Read the poems